KMS-Muse/kms_api-layer/README.md

-# kms_api-layer
+# Backend API
-Backend API layer for all calls from the outside.
+All calls from the frontend and the desktop client are processed here.